 There are a lot of alphabet electronic toys available.
 My sister got all of mine for me.
 At the time, she worked all over San Antonio and would scope out the Goodwill stores on her lunch breaks.
 I know most people can’t put in that kind of effort, so I have included pictures of a few different alphabet electronic toys.
 It seems like V-Tech and LeapFrog have lots of options.

 Most of the devices have several modes.
 You can set the device to start saying all of the letters, starting with "A." Usually, if you press a letter, it will then only say that one.
 Often there is a test mode, where it will say a letter, and you have to press the key for that letter.

 6. Memory Match Game

 This is the alphabet version of children’s memory match or concentration game.
 The version that I have requires that the child match upper and lowercase letters.
 However, it could be played as a simple matching game, without turning pieces face down.

 If played as a memory match, the cards are mixed up and turned face down.
 I would start with about six matched pairs of letters.
 Players take turns turning two cards face up, trying to make a match of upper and lowercase letters.
 Use a letter/writing guide if the child does not know lowercase letters that correspond to the uppercase.

 7. Flash Cards

 There are multiple variations of letter flash cards.
-A common presentation is with uppercase and/or lowercase letter on one side of the card, and a picture of something starting with that letter on the other side of the card.
+A common presentation is with an uppercase and/or lowercase letter on one side of the card, and a picture of something starting with that letter on the other side of the card.

 If you have cards with a full set of uppercase letters and separate cards for lowercase letters, you could have the child match upper and lowercase.
 I have used the cards to see if the child knows alphabet letters when presented randomly.
 You can set aside the letters they cannot identify, then you know your baseline.